 #1.
 DEWALT 10-Inch Miter Saw Blades

-These blades are best suited for the miter saw, and these are also suited for slide miter saw.
+These blades are best suited for the miter saw and the slide miter saw.
 Another nice feature of these blades is that they have a non-stick coating on it.
 This coating ensures that the blade doesn’t attract a lot of sawdust on them.
 The blade works well with softwood, chipboard, hardwood, and even plywood.
-The amount of debris generated is also low.

 - It is a pack of 2 different blades, and hence it adds versatility to your tasks.